Reds vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- When it comes to the total, the Reds and their opponents are 3-7-0 in their last 10 games.
+- In their previous 10 matchups with a total posted by sportsbooks, the Reds and their foes are 2-8-0 when it comes to hitting the over.

-- The Reds' previous 10 games have not had a runline set by sportsbooks.
+- The Reds' previous 10 games have not had a spread posted by bookmakers.

 Reds Betting Records & Stats

-- Cincinnati has entered 10 games this season as the underdog by +165 or more and is 3-7 in those contests.
+- Cincinnati is 5-9 this season when entering a game as the underdog by +155 or more on the moneyline.

-- The moneyline set for this matchup implies the Reds have a 37.7% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Reds have a 39.2% chance of pulling out a win.

-- Cincinnati's games have gone over the total in 56 of its 104 chances.
+- Cincinnati and its opponents have gone over the total this season in 56 of its 105 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!